ShoeKnuckle/shoeknuckle.github.io/index.md

 # Building a Port Scanner

+08/03/2025

 First, I added some import lines to setup the information it can receive.
 #img

 Then I used an if else statement to define the target.
 #img

 Added a banner next to make it look slightly nicer.
 #img

 Next I used a try statement for what specific port range will be scanned.
 I chose the range of 50 and 85 because ports that range from 50-85 are commonly used in home routers such as DNS and HTTP.
 I then defined the s variable and used settimedefault so that it wouldn't spend more than 1 second scanning each port.
 I used result to tell me which ports were open and to close ports that were not.
 #img

 I had to add exceptions to make the scanner exit properly if and interuption occured.
 I used KeyboardInterrupt in case of a Ctrl+C, socket,gaierror for an incorrect hostname, and socket.error for inablility to connect to an IP Address.

 Here are the results for the first port scan using my home router.

 ![scannertest1](https://github.com/user-attachments/assets/76d94916-387c-40e0-b4de-bf222c91750e)

+As you can see, it only came up with DNS and HTTP.
+I ran another test after this to check if 443 was as well and it was it was open as well.

 ## Header 2